top of page

 So the idea is to have not just a few laws of physics, ideally one, but you want that law to be simple and not to have a lot of moving parts and complex components.
 That's what makes a law simple.

-That's just exactly what we mean by a theory of everything, the fundamental law of nature.
-It should explain everything in the universe, every observation, every data point that we have ever discovered, and hopefully that we will ever discover, if it's a complete theory of everything, should be explained by this theory.
-And that's what he means a theory of everything should explain all the data that we have ever discovered.
+(iv) Representative: Einstein said that we want these components of the theory of everything that are irreducible, few, and simple to also be representative of all the available data.
+He means that a theory of everything, the fundamental law of nature, should explain everything in the universe.
+Every observation, every data point that we have ever discovered, and hopefully that we will ever discover - if it's a complete theory of everything - should be explained by this theory.

-Great.
-There's one more criteria that scientists often use to describe their theories.
+Besides Einstein's four criteria, there's one more criteria that scientists often use to describe their theories.
 This is something that they would have never predicted.
 But they've discovered that all their theories are beautiful, at least to a physicists' judgment - that they somehow appeal to our aesthetic sense.
-Physicist Steven Weinberg discusses this abstract property of beauty in his book, Dreams of a Final Theory.
+Physicist Steven Weinberg discusses this abstract property of beauty in his book, "Dreams of a Final Theory."
 Here's Weinberg:

 There is no logical formula that establishes a sharp dividing line between a beautiful explanatory theory and a mere list of data.
 But we know the difference when we see it.
 We demand the simplicity and rigidity in our principles before we are willing to take them seriously.
 Thus, not only is our aesthetic judgment, a means to the end of finding scientific explanations and judging their validity, it is part of what we mean by an explanation.

-Right.
 Beauty is a surprising feature we find in fundamental physics equations.
 And it's hard for a layman to fully appreciate what it means.
 Descriptively it means that something is simple, intuitive, compelling, as opposed to arbitrary and contrived.
 And there is just the sense you have when you're in the area, of a beautiful, elegant equation, as opposed to some arbitrary contrived equation with a lot of complexity - that things don't really fit together, they feel as if they’ve been put together.
 There's something about an equation and simplicity - which is interesting since simplicity was one of Einstein's criteria - that's part of what it means for something to be beautiful; something which is simple and elegant and fits together.

 As physicists get the sense that there's something beautiful about this equation, that keys them that there's something true about it, something real about it.
 This observation, that physics equations on a fundamental level are beautiful, it's not something that we know a priori.
 We wouldn't have predicted in advance.
 It's something that we've discovered, that we find as scientists uncover these laws, and they go deeper into the underlying reality that makes up our universe, they discover that it gets simpler, it's more intuitive, there's a sense that's compelling, and they find that it becomes beautiful.
 And that's something that they know, really empirically, it's something they find out through the discovery of what the fundamental laws of physics are.
 It's not something that they would have known a priori has to be the case.

-Okay, so we ended up having a number of criteria with which we judge a theory of everything, which scientists are looking for when they find the theory of everything.
-And to help us understand these criteria and show that they're intuitive, I want to go back to our analogy from last time.
-Which is, we had an ethical system.
+We ended up having a number of criteria with which we judge a theory of everything, which scientists are looking for when they find the theory of everything.
+To help us understand these criteria and show that they're intuitive, go back to our analogy from last time.

+That is, we had an ethical system.
 And in the ethical system, we had a number of laws.
 For example, you can't steal, you can't slander, you have to give a certain amount to charity, you're not allowed to charge a certain amount of interest.
 And we had dozens of ethical laws.
 We realize that we could unify these laws - instead of looking at as a list of dozens of laws, we could boil it down to one theory of everything if you will.
 We had one law, "Do to your neighbor as you want unto yourself."

 And we discovered that this one law could be looked at as the foundation, as the unified theory for all the laws of this ethical system, how everything in this ethical system could be derived from this one law.
-And I'd like to show now how this law actually meets the criteria which Einstein has been talking about.
+We'd like to show now how this law actually meets the criteria which Einstein has been talking about.

 First of all, this law is irreducible, all the other laws - you can't steal, you can slander, you give charity - we showed they could be broken down, they could be reduced to this simpler law, "Do to your neighbor as you'd want unto yourself."
 But that law itself is the end of the line, we've hit the bottom.
 This is irreducible, it can't be explained based on something more simple, something more basic.